 It has to do with the moisture content; in the wild, cats (obligate carnivores) get approximately 70% and dogs (carnivores) 60% of their water needs from the kill [raw meat] keeping their kidneys constantly hydrated.

-Kibble is approximately only 10% moisture while canned foods are 78% and raw meats 75%.
+Kibble is approximately only 10% moisture while canned foods and raw meats are around 75%.

-Feeding a high carbohydrate, 100% kibble diet along with the dehydration that comes with it causes or contributes to many serious health issues often leading to premature death such as:
+Feeding a high carbohydrate/high srarch/high sugar (cats and dogs have a zero need for carbohydrates) 100% kibble diet along with the dehydration that comes with it causes or contributes to many serious health issues often leading to premature death such as:

 IBD (Inflammatory Bowel Disease)